SerhiiMischenko/ContactAPI/README.md

-# My Spring Project
+# Contact book API

-This is a sample Spring project that demonstrates the usage of Spring framework and its features.
+This is a contact book Spring project that demonstrates the usage of Spring framework and its features.

 ## Requirements